ckruger097/ckruger097/README.md

 - 👋 Hi, I’m Cameron Kruger
-- 👀 I’m interested in back end Go, Python, and Kotlin development, and would like to get into smart contracts & blockchains.
+- 👀 I’m interested in back end Go, Python, and Kotlin development, and am digging into smart contracts & blockchains.
 - 🌱 I’m currently learning CS @ George Mason University, where I'm a rising senior.
-- 💞️ I’m looking to collaborate on smaller open source projects.
+- 💞️ I’m looking to collaborate on smaller open source projects, and maybe join a dev team for a DeFi project or DAO.
 - 📫 How to reach me -> ckruger4 at gmu.edu

 <!---